 The goal is to enable researchers primarily working on cell biology to make use of advanced imaging technologies in their research programs.
 She/he oversees the day-to-day operations and is responsible for directing, maintaining and operating in a daily basis the FIB-SEM, for guiding in the preparation of samples and image analysis, for training users and for providing hands-on help and assistance on an ongoing basis.
 Ability to communicate effectively with researchers with various knowledge levels in imaging technology and proven ability to troubleshoot are essential.

-We have a Zeiss Crossbeam 540 FIB-SEM system for EM imaging, a Quorum 150R ES sputter coater for non-oxidizing metal and carbon coating, an automated Leica tissue processing instrument for staining samples.
+The Kirchhausen Lab has a Zeiss Crossbeam 540 FIB-SEM system for EM imaging, a Quorum 150R ES sputter coater for non-oxidizing metal and carbon coating, an automated Leica tissue processing instrument for staining samples.
 3D Image restoration and analysis is done off-line with our own computational cluster.
 A RAID server is available for data storage.

 To apply, please contact: